Capital Employed

 The general formula used for computing capital employed is:

-Capital employed = Total Assets – Current Liabilities = Equity + Non-current Liabilities
+or Capital Employed = Total Assets – Current Liabilities

 Calculating Capital Employed